sicheo/livingapi/README.md

         ...do whatever you need to do...
     })
 ```
-The res object is the following:
+The res object returned by the event listerner is the following:
 ```
 {
   domain: <domainId>